salesforce/lwc/packages/@lwc/module-resolver/README.md

 #### Directory module record

-A directory module record specifies a folder path where LWC modules can be resolved from.
+A directory module record specifies a folder path where LWC modules are resolved.
 A directory module record is defined by one key:

 -   `dir` (string, required): The directory path containing the modules.